Robinhood vs Webull vs M1 Finance

 What Is M1 Finance?

 In a nutshell, M1 Finance has created the ideal free investing platform for long term investors.
 Dividend investors should be particularly interested, as they offer a portfolio level dividend reinvestment.
 They are also one of the only free investing platforms that offer retirement accounts.
+The automated portfolio rebalancing is great for long term investors, and the expert pies that are available 100% free are a hit with the passive investors.

 M1 Finance Features